Update: ‘Specifications’ section updated.

 With an increase in reservations for the Fisker Ocean, the brand is hoping that manufacturing partner Magna would increase output to 150,000 units in 2024, as reported by Automotive News on April 26, 2022.
 Magna, which holds a 6% stake in Fisker, has agreed to make 50,000 units of the Ocean annually.
 However, scaling up output at such an extreme rate would require the global supply chain bottlenecks to ease out and sustain interest in the product from consumers.

 During the Q1 2022 earnings conference call, Fisker said that Magna is fully on board with the plan to triple production in 2024, but it can wait for up to 12 months before making the call.
 It would need to inform CATL also in about 12 months about its requirement.
 The decision depended on whether the company recorded 75,000-80,000 orders by the end of 2022.
-We are yet to get an update about the same from Fisker.
+However, the demand didn’t turn out to be that high, and we’ve detailed that in the ‘Reservations & pre-orders’ sub-section of the ‘Release Date’ section.